ksanu1998/immediate_fs_minix_os/README.md

 # Immediate Files in Minix OS

+This lab assignment was done in a pair as a part of CS 314 Operating Systems Lab course during the Spring Semester of 2019-20.<br>
 The repository contains a script run.sh along with the changed files, which is supposed to be run in the system running Minix OS.
 It copies these files to the appropriate places in /usr/src/ directory containing the source code for Minix OS and then builds the system.<br>

 <b> Modified Files </b> <br>